-If superlative trees stir your sense of adventure, California trees offers yet another wonder of nature–the oldest living thing on this earth.
+If superlative trees stir your sense of adventure, California trees offers yet another wonder of nature.
+That wonder is the oldest living thing on this earth.
 This distinction goes to the bristlecone pines, which can be seen high in the White Mountains of California, east of Bishop.

 UNESCO deemed Redwood National and State Parks a “world heritage site” in 1982, recognizing that redwoods are a phenomenon of worldwide interest.
-These monarchs of the mist have been flourishing for around 20 million years, currently in a long, thin band along the Western U.S. coast, from southwest Curry County in Oregon to south Monterey County in California, about 10 miles north of Hearst castle.
+These monarchs of the mist have been flourishing for around 20 million years.
+Currently, they flourish in a long, thin band along the Western U.S. coast.
+The habitat stretches from southwest Curry County in Oregon to south Monterey County in California, about 10 miles north of Hearst castle.

 Getting to Redwood Country

 The main redwood country is not difficult to locate.
 Simply head north from San Francisco along Highway 101.
-In about four hours you reach the first stately forests, at small Richardson Grove, also a fine picnic and camping site.
+In about four hours you reach the first stately forests, at small Richardson Grove.
+Richardson is a fine picnic and camping site.
 The first substantial groves are at Humboldt Redwoods State Park.

 Redwood Country History

-Redwoods flourish both north and south of San Francisco, but the northern forests are most worthy today of the capitalized name Redwood Country, which refers generically to the more than 400 miles between San Francisco and the Oregon coast.
+Redwoods flourish both north and south of San Francisco, but the northern forests are most worthy today of the capitalized name Redwood Country.
+Coast redwoods exist along 400 miles between Big Sur and the Oregon coast.
 Actually, only about 3 percent of the primeval redwood forest remains today.
 About half of that remaining resource is on protected public lands.
-The rest has been logged off.
+The missing 97% has been logged off.

-The first reports of European contact with redwoods were from south of San Francisco when a priest-botanist in the expedition of Portola noted them in his diary of 1769.
-The tree was unknown to Europeans.
+The first reports of European contact with redwoods were from south of San Francisco.
+A priest-botanist in the expedition of Portola noted them in his diary of 1769.
+This tree was unknown to Europeans.
 The first American to observe redwoods was the intrepid explorer, Jedediah Smith, who saw the trees in 1822.
-He is now honored in Redwood Country with a wild no-dams river (the only major one in California) and a state redwood park named after him.
+His name now endures with honor in Redwood Country.
+The Smith River is a wild no-dams river (the only major remaining no-dams river in California).
+Jedediah Smith’s name is also on a state redwood park.

-The native Californians, especially the Yuroks, were well aware of the redwoods and the redwood environment, but they did not consider it a hospitable habitat.
-Because the trees cast such shade, forage foods did not flourish beneath them as abundantly as in meadow or oak woodland terrain.
-The bark did not burn well and the trunks of the trees were too massive for the Native Americans to cut for firewood.
-However, Yuroks of the north coast split redwood planks for their shelters.
-They also hollowed canoes out of redwood logs, including one that can be seen today at Patricks Point State Park.
+The native Californians, especially the Yuroks, were well aware of the redwoods and the redwood environment.
+However, they did not consider it a hospitable habitat.
+Because the trees cast such shade, forage foods did not flourish beneath them.
+More abundance would be found in meadow or oak woodland terrain.

 When thinking of the lumber baron era, the place to stop and gaze at is the William Carson Mansion in Eureka.
-This lavish gingerbread Victorian, one of the finest 19th-century architectural legacies along the north coast, was built in 1884 at the corner of Second and M streets.
+This lavish gingerbread Victorian is one of the finest 19th-century architectural legacies along the north coast.
+Carson built the house in 1884 at the corner of Second and M streets.
 Working mills, such as one at Scotia, carry on the story of lumbering today.